apache/drill/_docs/configure-drill/075-configuring-user-authentication.md

            }

+2. Create a file named `drill-module.conf` with the following configuration code and then add this file to the root of the JAR file:

+              drill {
+                classpath.scanning {
+                  packages += "myorg.dept.drill.security"
+                }
+              }
+This enables the custom classpath scanner to locate the new class.
-2. Add the JAR file that you built to the following directory on each Drill node:
+3. Add the JAR file that you built to the following directory on each Drill node:
    ` <DRILLINSTALL_HOME>/jars`
 3. Add the following configuration to the `drill.exec` block in the `drill-override.conf` file located in `<DRILLINSTALL_HOME>/conf/`: